Tyler Ankrum: Personal life

-When Ankrum was young, he dreamed of being a professional bull rider like his childhood hero, Lane Frost.
-After his mom Michelle quickly turned down the idea, Ankrum quickly transitioned to wanting to be a professional golfer, after his father, who also dabbled in racing.
+Ankrum is a native of San Bernardino, California.
+When he was young, he dreamed of being a professional bull rider like his childhood hero, Lane Frost.
+After his mom, Michelle, quickly turned down the idea, Ankrum quickly transitioned to wanting to be a professional golfer, after his father, who also dabbled in racing.

 After growing up on a ranch in Southern California, Ankrum and his family moved to North Carolina for racing.

-He attended Lake Norman High School.
+He attended Lake Norman High School in Mooresville, North Carolina, graduating in 2019.

+After growing up on one, Ankrum now owns a 474-acre ranch and operates it on weekdays away from the racetrack.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)